k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The below image presents an override rule defined for the **CUSTOMER** table of the **CRM_DB** data platform and **main** schema.

 The purpose of this rule is to override the Sample Size definition, increasing it to 25% (instead of the default 10% setting).
-This override is only applicable for the specified dataset - CUSTOMER.
-The discovery is executed on the whole CRM_DB data platform without any filter.
+This override is applicable only to the specified dataset — CUSTOMER.
+The discovery is executed on the entire CRM_DB data platform without any filters.

 ![](../images/discovery_pipeline_sampleSize.png)